USEPA/cam-api-portal/README.md

 # Clean Air Markets API Portal

-The Clean Air Markets (CAM) API Portal is the documentation site for a suite of API's that EPA's Clean Air Markets Division (CAMD) provides to access the data collected to run programs designed to reduce air pollution from power plants.
-These APIs will also used by the Clean Air Markets Programd Data (CAMPD) site and the new version of the Emission Collection and Monitoring Plan System (ECMPS).
+The Clean Air Markets (CAM) API Portal is the documentation site for a suite of API's that EPA's Clean Air and Power Division (CAPD) provides to access the data collected to run programs designed to reduce air pollution from power plants.
+These APIs are also used by the Clean Air Markets Programd Data (CAMPD) site and the new version of the Emission Collection and Monitoring Plan System (ECMPS).

 ## npm login